top of page

 Supporting Digestive Health at Home

-• Feeding a high-quality, species-appropriate diet
+• Feed a high-quality, species-appropriate diet

-• Avoiding frequent food changes
+• Avoid frequent food changes

-• Introducing new foods slowly (7–10 days)
+• Introduce new foods slowly (7–10 days)

-• Keeping your cat hydrated
+• Keep your cat hydrated

-• Regular deworming and veterinary checkups
+• Schedule regular deworming and veterinary checkups

-• Reducing stress in the home
+• Reduce stress in the home

 For kittens, proper early nutrition and parasite prevention are especially important.